 Sign in with Facebook

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags have been used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Taken can be found here.

 Retired CIA operative Bryan Mills (Liam Neeson) reluctantly allows his 17-year old daughter Kim (Maggie Grace) to fly to Paris with her girlfriend Amanda (Katie Cassidy).
 Not more than a few hours after landing in Paris, Kim and Amanda are kidnapped by Albanian sex-traders.
 Bryan immediately hops on a flight to Paris in order to track down his daughter, vowing to stop at nothing to get her back.

-No. Taken is an original script by French film-maker Luc Besson and American screenwriter Robert Mark Kamen.
-A sequel, Taken 2, was released in October 2012.
-Taken 3 is currently in development, but no release date has been set.
+Taken is an original script by French film-maker Luc Besson and American screenwriter Robert Mark Kamen.
+Two sequels followed: Taken 2 (2012) and Taken 3 (2015).

 When Marko (Arben Bajraktaraj) is being interrogated by Bryan, he says that Kim was a virgin and that they don't deal with virgins, so they sold her to a man named Patrice Saint-Clair because virgins fetch a very high price.
 St. Clair's client turns out to be a sheik (Nabil Massad) who has a penchant for deflowering young girls.